BrianMcConway/Astral-Beard-Productions/README.md

  <img src="readme-docs/wireframe-abp-website.png" alt="Wireframe image of website plan." width="60%" height="auto">

+## Technology Used

+### Language Used

+- HTML5 and CSS3 were the languages used in this website.

+### Programs, Libraries & Frameworks Used

+- Google Fonts was used to import the Kanit font used throughout the entire project text.
+- Font Awesome was used for all social media icons contained in the project.
+- Codeanywhere and VS Code Desktop were used to write the code.
+- Inkscape was used for the logo design.
+- Favicon.cc was used to generate the favicon.
+- Cloudconvert was used to convert my .png to .webp files to increase performance.
+- Figma was used to design the wireframe for the project.
+- Git was used to commit and push to Github.
+- Github was used to store the project code after being pushed.

 ## Testing

+  - W3C Markup Validator and W3C CSS Validator were used to validate all three page of the project without errors or warnings.
+  -
 <!--In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.